camba1/simplifyyourlife/README.md

 **Note** that you will need to change the name of the image to match your own docker hub account

-### Pushing to Minikube
+#### Pushing to Minikube

-#### K8s Manifests
+##### K8s Manifests

-Create the K8s manifests using Kompose.
-Note, we create a new directory for neatness, but this is not necessary strictly speaking
+The K8s manifests can be found in the `./Kubernetes` folder. they were created using Kompose and then tweaked to match the needs of the demo.

 Kompose out of the box may not create exactly what you need, but gets you 80% - 90% there.
 The final modified files are in the Kubernetes folder already, but you could recreate the original output from Kompose using: